SwiftTuition/cos110-assignment3-stubs/README.md

 ### Stack Clone Order
 Stack clone must preserve the original order, not reverse it!

-## 📚 Additional Resources

-For complete study materials, see the full study guide at: [Link to study materials]

 ## ✅ Pre-Submission Checklist

 Before submitting to FitchFork: